ilifu/ilifu_user_docs/docs/getting_started/best_practices.md

 1. The head node must only be used for submitting jobs to SLURM.
 2. Do not store large files in your $HOME directory
 3. The /scratch mount is for data processing only.
 Files must be removed from your /scratch folder once data processing is complete.
-4. Help the SLURM job scheduler by accurately identifying your job's resource requirements.
+4. Help the SLURM job scheduler by accurately identifying your job's resource requirements including:
-5. Help the SLURM job scheduler by accurately determining you job's wall-time.
+  a) Total number of nodes and cores required
+  b) Total amount of RAM required
+  c) Total Wall-time required
-6. Use job arrays where possible.
+5. Use job arrays where possible.
-7. Use Singularity containers on shared storage for your software.
+6. Use Singularity containers on shared storage for your software.

 ## Do not run software on the SLURM head node.